Hi Guys. I have been a silent follower of this wonderful site. I am finally done with GMAT.

 and solve all the VIPS.
 I am an Indian Engineer and Quant was never a problem for me.

 For Verbal I would say that Manhattan SC is an excellent resource.
-I practiced RC99 , LSAT CR
+I practiced RC99 , LSAT CR and 1000SC.

 As far as tests are concerned Manhattan tests are way good than rest of the available in market.